SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Discovery and Data Description

 \section{Discovery and Data Description}

 SN\,2020bio was discovered by Koichi Itagaki on UT 2020 January 29.77 at the Itagaki Astronomical Observatory at an unfiltered Vega magnitude of 16.7.
-Analysis of an image of the same field by the ATLAS survey on the previous night yields a nondetection at \textit{c}-band magnitude 18.7.
-Soon after discovery rapid photometric and spectroscopic follow-up observations were requested by the GSP through the Las Cumbres global network of telescopes.
+Stacking images of the same field obtained by the Asteroid Terrestrial-impact Last Alert System (ATLAS) survey on the previous night yield a nondetection down to \textit{c}-band magnitude 20.6.
+Soon after discovery, rapid photometric and spectroscopic follow-up observations were requested by the GSP through the Las Cumbres global network of telescopes.
 The GSP also triggered its Swift Key Project (1518618: PI Howell) to obtain daily UV and optical photometry.
-A classification spectrum obtained on the 2.0m Liverpool Telescope on 2020 January 31.19\textemdash approximately 1.5 days after the first detection\textemdash shows a blue continuum superimposed with a narrow H$\alpha$ emission feature and a broad possible He\,I $\lambda$ 5876\AA{} feature, consistent with a young core-collapse SN \citep{Srivastav2020}.
+A classification spectrum obtained on the 2.0m Liverpool Telescope on 2020 January 31.19\textemdash approximately 1.5 days after the first detection\textemdash shows a blue continuum superimposed with a narrow H$\alpha$ emission feature and a broad possible \ion{He}{1} $\lambda$ 5876\AA{} feature, consistent with a young core-collapse SN \citep{Srivastav2020}.

-SN\,2020bio exploded at right ascension 13$^{\text{h}}$55$^{\text{m}}$37$^{\text{s}}$.69 and declination +40\textdegree28$^\prime$39$^{\prime\prime}$.1 in the spiral galaxy NGC 5371 at redshift $z$ = 0.008533 \citep{Springob2005}.
+SN\,2020bio exploded at R.A.
+13$^{\text{h}}$55$^{\text{m}}$37$^{\text{s}}$.69 and decl. +40\textdegree28$^\prime$39$^{\prime\prime}$.1 in the spiral galaxy NGC 5371 at redshift $z$ = 0.008533 \citep{Springob2005}.
 The distance to NGC 5371 is uncertain due to its low redshift.
 We adopt the mean of several distances measured using the method of \citet{Tully1977}, which gives $d$ = 29.9 $\pm$ 5.1 Mpc (values from the NASA Extragalactic Database\footnote{https://ned.ipac.caltech.edu/}).
-Using the \citet{Schlafly2011} dust map calibrations, we estimate a Galactic line-of-sight extinction to SN\,2020bio $E_{MW}(B-V)$ = 0.008 mag.
+Using the \citet{Schlafly2011} dust map calibrations, we estimate a Galactic line-of-sight extinction to SN\,2020bio $E_{\text{MW}}(B-V)$ = 0.008 mag.
 Given the location of SN\,2020bio with respect to its host galaxy, we also estimate host extinction using the Na I D equivalent widths measured in a high-resolution spectrum of the SN.
-From the conversions presented in \citet{Poznanski2012}, we estimate $E_{host}(B-V)$\,=\,0.068 $\pm$ 0.038 mag for a total extinction $E(B-V)$ = 0.076 $\pm$ 0.038 mag.
+From the conversions presented in \citet{Poznanski2012}, we estimate $E_{\text{host}}(B-V)$\,=\,0.068 $\pm$ 0.038 mag for a total extinction $E(B-V)$ = 0.076 $\pm$ 0.038 mag.
 The photometry of SN\,2020bio presented throughout this work is corrected for this mean total extinction.